ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **DefaultCameraAngleInTLAD** - TLAD uses a different camera angle on bikes, this option can force the original IV camera angle.
 [Enabled](https://i.imgur.com/PqFHJfU.jpg) / [Disabled](https://i.imgur.com/5kM5Sgn.jpg)
 - **PedDeathAnimFixFromTBOGT** - when you perform a counter attack after a dodge in IV & TLAD, the ped after falling and dying performs an additional death animation, which doesn't happen in TBOGT.
 [Enabled](https://imgur.com/EYsiGPe) / [Disabled](https://imgur.com/CR3LEdR)
 - **DisableCameraCenteringInCover** - [see issue 20](https://github.com/GTAmodding/GTAIV-Issues-List/issues/20).
-- **VehicleBudget** - allows to increase the budget of vehicles, used to avoid "Taxi Bug", may cause vehicle audio issue, [watch TJGM's video for more information about TaxiBug and VehicleBudget](https://www.youtube.com/watch?v=wr8m9kL3U20&t=237s)
+- **VehicleBudget** - allows to increase the budget of vehicles, used to avoid "Taxi Bug", may cause vehicle audio issue.
+For more information about TaxiBug and VehicleBudget, please watch [TJGM's video](https://www.youtube.com/watch?v=wr8m9kL3U20&t=237s)
 - **PedBudget** - allows to increase the budget of pedestrians.
 - **ExtendedLimits** - set to **1** to increase various limits like modelinfo, handling, carcols.